erickbytes/divbull/divbull.com/content/blog/Stocks-That-I-Sold.md

 **Snowflake (SNOW)**

 - sold for: -$1,155.92 loss (-17.56%)
-- reason: excessive stock based compensation (41% of revenue), usage based model still needs to be proved, management sub-par, killed the stock price, not currently profitable, product is a glorfied database?
+- reason: excessive stock based compensation (41% of revenue), usage based model still needs to be proved, management sub-par + killed the stock price, not currently profitable, product is a glorified database?

 **Etsy (ETSY)**